Skip to Buy Tickets Skip to Content Skip to Footer

 There will be engineering works to allow this to be carried out.
 Here, you will find information about how your journey is affected.
 You can also find out more information about the programme, including answers to your frequently asked questions.

-Major engineering work will affect Thameslink and Great Northern services between London and Peterborough / King’s Lynn on Saturday 30 November and on Sunday 1 December
+Major engineering work will affect Thameslink and Great Northern services between London and Peterborough / King’s Lynn on Sunday 15 June until approximately 3.30am Monday 16 June.

 Please see the full service summary below.